rescript-react-native/rescript-react-native/bs-react-native-next/src/apis/Platform.md

 - `Platform.web` when running on the web (via [`react-native-web`](https://github.com/necolas/react-native-web)).

-If you need unsupported platform, you can use `Platform.unsafe(string)`.
+If you need an unsupported platform, you can use `Platform.unsafe(string)`.

 For conditional style depending on the platform, you can do the following: